 What is a mortgage payment holiday?

-A mortgage payment holiday is when your monthly mortgage repayments are paused for a set period of time.
+A mortgage payment holiday is when your monthly repayments are paused for a set period of time.

 Under the government’s policy, you can apply for a payment holiday of up to three months.